Connexions/transform-services/README.rst

 - Python 2.7
 - RabbitMQ
 - Postgres
-- Python 2.4 (if using roadrunners lagacy)
+- Python 2.4 (if using roadrunners legacy)

 And others depending on what runners you use.